vc3-project/vc3-mkdocs/docs/resourceguide/newresource.md

 # Adding a resource to VC3

-If you'd like your resource to be added as a VC3 target, please fill out the form here: [VC3 New Resource Form](http://bit.ly/vc3-new-resource).
+The VC3 project (http://www.virtualclusters.org) is searching for HPC resources to evaluate its closed-beta release.
+If you would like to add an HPC resource to the VC3 platform for testing, please complete this [form](http://bit.ly/vc3-signup).
+You do not necessarily need to have an institutional affiliation with the HPC resource organization, but should have an allocation to run jobs there.
+(The VC3 user closed beta invitation signup is [here](http://bit.ly/vc3-signup).